Uniformity Testing in the Shuffle Model: Simpler, Better, Faster: Introduction

 This leads us to our fourth and last contribution: a locally private uniformity testing.
 Although optimal LDP testing algorithms are known in the high-privacy regime~\cite{AcharyaCFT19,AcharyaCFST21}, for our LDP-to-shuffle conversion to go through we need to start from an LDP testing algorithm with very low privacy (large $\priv$).
 Building on ideas from~\cite{AcharyaSZ19}, we adapt the algorithm from~\cite{AcharyaCFT19} to this low-privacy setting, obtaining as a byproduct a locally private uniformity testing algorithm with optimal sample complexity in all parameter regimes.

-To conclude this discussion, we note that using the same ``domain compression'' method as~\cite{BalcerCJM21} (as introduced in~\cite{AcharyaCFST21,AcharyaCHST20}) in a blackbox fashion, both our private-coin algorithms immediately imply simple \emph{public-coin} robust shuffle private algorithms with sample complexity~\eqref{eq:sc:publiccoin}; actually, the slightly better\footnote{This complexity being, up to the absence of $\ab$ in the logarithm, what~\cite{BalcerCJM21} actually proved, if one looks at their derivation carefully to improve some inequalities.}
+To conclude this discussion, we note that using the same ``domain compression'' method as~\cite{BalcerCJM21} (see \cref{theo:random:dct:hashing} for the statement) in a blackbox fashion, both our private-coin algorithms immediately imply simple \emph{public-coin} robust shuffle private algorithms with sample complexity~\eqref{eq:sc:publiccoin}; actually, the slightly better\footnote{This complexity being, up to the absence of $\ab$ in the logarithm, what~\cite{BalcerCJM21} actually proved, if one looks at their derivation carefully to improve some inequalities.}

 Therefore, our simplifications and our new algorithm also end up applying to the public-coin result, by combining them with domain compression (which is the only part relying on public randomness).